 Once the District Attorney's office files an information the defendant's case will be given a misdemeanor case number.
 An example of a felony case number is CM-2017-1284.
 All felony case numbers began with "CM".
 The next part of the case number is the year that the Felony was filed in, "2017".
 The last part of the number "1284" means that this is the 1284th misdemeanor case filed in 2003.

 Sometimes you may hear someone refer to a "No File" number.
 Every time someone is arrested for a felony that charge or case is given a "no file" number.
 The number will look very similar to a normal felony number.
 For example a typical number may be NF-2003-1456.
 The "No File" number is used to track a case prior to the District Attorney's office filing formal charges.
 No File or NF numbers are not available on OSCN but the Court Clerks are able to access those numbers.

-If an individual is arrested after the issuance of arrest warrant or they are arrested on probable cause and the District Attorney’s Office has filed formal charges against that person, than they will be expected to have an attorney when they appear in Court.
-At arraignment the defendant will be given a copy of the charges filed against them, the Information, a plea of not guilty will be entered at that time and a date for the Jury Trial Sounding Docket will be set.
+If an individual is arrested after the issuance of arrest warrant or they are arrested on probable cause and the District Attorney's Office has filed formal charges against that person, than they will be expected to have an attorney when they appear in Court.
+At arraignment the defendant will informed of the charges filed against them.
+In Tulsa County a defendant will not be given a copy of the information at the arraignment.
+In Tulsa County a defendant will not be asked to state whether or not the "identifiers" of the information are correct.
+A plea of not guilty will be entered at that time and a date for the Status Conference Docket will be set.